openqda/user-docs/docs/workflow/preparation/add_sources.md

 Once you click "Start upload" the dialog will close and new sources are created immediately.
 However, they will not be available right away.
 Each of them will go through a cycle of steps before becoming available to further editing (see [the states section for icon meaning, state and description](./states.md))

 ![create new source](../../public/img/preparation/uploading.png)

 The upload runs in the background, and you are free to navigate to other pages within OpenQDA.
+You will receive a notification (in the top right corner), once a file is ready.

 > [!WARNING]
-> However, once you force-reload a page, all the files that remain to be uploaded will be gone.
+> If you force-reload a page, all the files that remain to be uploaded will be gone.
 > Files in converting state, though are expected to be available, once ready.

-You will receive a notification (in the top right corner), once a file is ready.